puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ![Event detail][EI-detail]

-If there had been a problem with applying this class, this information would tell you exactly what piece of code you need to fix.
+If there had been a problem applying this class, this information would tell you exactly what piece of code you need to fix.
 In this case, event inspector lets you confirm that PE is now managing NTP.

 In the upper right corner of the detail pane is a link to a run report which contains information about the puppet run that made the change, including metrics about the run, logs, and more information.
 Visit the [reports page](./console_reports.html#reading-reports) for more information.